mpariente/pystoi/README.md

 If you want to run the tests, you will need Matlab, `matlab.engine` (install instructions [here](https://fr.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)) and `matlab_wrapper` (install with `pip install matlab_wrapper`).
 The tests can only be ran under Python 2.7 as `matlab.engine` and `matlab_wrapper` are only compatible with Python2.7

+Very big thanks to @gauss256 who translated all the matlab scripts to Octave, and wrote all the tests for it!

 ### Contribute